 Don’t generalize.
 Understand their communication style and look for emotional investment within that context.

-How to Confirm Their Interest Without Killing the Vibe
+How To Confirm Their Interest Without Killing The Vibe

 Instead of “Do you like me?”, try: